How to Avoid Ancillary Probate in Florida

 So how can out of state residents or foreigners who own real estate located in Florida avoid ancillary probate in Florida?
 There are really only four options:

-- Joint Ownership.
+- Joint ownership.
 The Florida real estate can be titled in joint names with one or more other owners with rights of survivorship.
 If you are married, then Florida recognizes a special type of joint ownership with rights of survivorship called "tenancy by the entirety."
 If you are considering this option, please do not try to write your own deed.
-You need to consult with a Florida attorney to insure that the deed is properly drafted and recorded, otherwise, you may inadvertently create a "tenancy in common" instead of a joint tenancy with rights of survivorship.
+You need to consult with a Florida attorney to ensure that the deed is properly drafted and recorded, otherwise, you may inadvertently create a "tenancy in common" instead of a joint tenancy with rights of survivorship.

-- Enhanced Life Estate Deed.
+- Enhanced life estate deed.
 While Florida has not passed a "transfer on death deed" or "beneficiary deed" law like a handful of other states, Florida common law does recognize a special type of life estate deed called an "Enhanced Life Estate Deed," also known as a "Lady Bird Deed."
 With this special type of life estate deed, the owner of the real estate, referred to in legalese as the "life tenant," reserves the right to do whatever he or she wants with the real estate while alive, but after the death of the life tenant the real estate will pass outside of probate to the "beneficiaries" named in the deed, referred to in legalese as the "remaindermen."
 For example, the life tenant can mortgage the real estate, or even sell it, without the permission of the remaindermen.
 But if the life tenant still owns the real estate when he or she dies, then the remaindermen will inherit it outside of the probate process.
 If you are considering this option, please do not try to write your own deed.
-You need to consult with a Florida attorney to insure that the deed is properly drafted and recorded, otherwise, you may inadvertently create a "regular" life estate instead of an "enhanced" life estate.
+You need to consult with a Florida attorney to ensure that the deed is properly drafted and recorded, otherwise, you may inadvertently create a "regular" life estate instead of an "enhanced" life estate.

 What Should You Do?